Robert Anderson (1925 - 2020) - Obituary

 He was born on March 6, 1925 in Lafayette, to the late James Malcolm and Shirley Naomi (Martindale) Anderson.
-Bob grew up on the family farm near Pine Village during the Depression Era 1930's, and as a youth he successfully showed livestock at the International Livestock Exhibition in Chicago.
+Bob grew up on the family farm near Pine Village, and as a youth he successfully showed livestock at the International Livestock Exhibition in Chicago.
 He was also heavily involved in 4-H, marked by showing the Grand Champion Barrow at the 1937 Indiana State Fair.
+He played baseball, suffering a permanent injury to his right hand, but otherwise enjoyed a quiet childhood in the depression era of the 1930's.

 Bob graduated from Pine Village High School in 1943, where he had the honor of being both class president and class valedictorian.
 He also played on the 1941 Sectional Basketball Championship team.
-He went on to study Agricultural Engineering at Purdue University and graduated with distinction in 1949.
+After graduation, he worked on the farm before enrolling at Purdue University.
+As World War II ended in 1945, Purdue's fall semester was delayed for Bob until November.
+He graduated from Purdue University, with distinction, in Agricultural Engineering in 1949.

 While a student at Purdue, on a blind date, Bob met the love of his life, Shirley Jane (Kline) Anderson.
 They were married September 7, 1947 and shared a rich life together until they were parted by Shirley's death on January 19, 2007.